Electron-positron vacuum instability in strong electric fields. Relativistic semiclassical approach: Semiclassical Approximation to System of Linear Dirac Equations

-In the nonrelativistic limit the value $\Gamma_0 =1/T$ has meaning of number of impacts per unit time of the particle (localized inside the region $r_0 <r<r_{-}$) against the potential barrier at $r=r_{-}$, and the exponential is the probability of the penetration of the barrier in each impact.
-Allowance for the relativistic effects and the spin changes the expression for the period of the oscillations and adds to (\ref{gamzero}) a factor depending on the sign of $\kappa$.
+In the nonrelativistic limit, the value $\Gamma_0 =1/T$ has the meaning of the number of impacts per unit time of the particle (localized inside the region $r_0 <r<r_{-}$) against the potential barrier at $r=r_{-}$, and the exponential is the probability of the penetration of the barrier in each impact.
+The allowance for the relativistic effects and the spin change the expression for the period of the oscillations and add to (\ref{gamzero}) a factor depending on the sign of $\kappa$.

-With taking into account that in the region of the barrier $V$ is purely Coulomb field, for $w=0$ all the integrals are calculated exactly:
+While taking into account that in the region of the barrier $V$ is the purely Coulomb field, for $w=0$ all of the integrals are calculated exactly: